siro20/P1P2decoder/Readme.md

 # Daikin P1/P2 bus decoder

-This repository contains tools to
+This repository contains golang tools to
  - capture packets from a serial device
  - verify integrity of the received packets
  - decode the P1/P2 packets